RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 1. Sign into your AWS console and navigate to the [IAM service](https://console.aws.amazon.com/iam/home#/home).

-2. Click on ”Role” link (this should be on the left handside of your screen).
+2. Click on ”Role” link (this should be on the left-hand side of your screen).

 3. Click on the ”Create Role” button.

-4. Click on ”Another AWS Account” and add the account number on on the Kubernetes configuration page (in Roadie) and then click on ”Next: permissions”.
+4. Click on ”Another AWS Account” and add the Roadie account ID and then click on ”Next: permissions”.

 ![Another AWS Account](./role-creation.png)

-5. Click the checkbox beside "Require External ID" and enter some value.
+5. Click the checkbox beside "Require External ID" and enter some unique value (e.g. a uuid).
 Make a note of this value as you'll need it later.

 6. Attach any desired policies and click on ”Next”.
    Note: You may not need to add any policies at this stage.